 At age 17, Indiana was invited to attend the Margaret Barberi Conservatory in Sarasota, FL.
 There she worked through the ranks of Sarasota Ballet, becoming the youngest member of the Corps de Ballet.

 While at Sarasota, Indiana was able to be coached by legends of the ballet world and perform many classic ballets.
 Favorites include Nureyev’s Raymonda Act III with Laurent Hilare, and The Dream with Christopher Carr, guidance by Sir Antony Dowell.

-Over her career Indiana has developed a special love for George Balanchine’s works, performing in Jewels, Stars & Stripes, Valse Fantaisie, Theme & Variations, Bugaku, Serenade, The Four Temperaments and Raymonda Variations.
-She is thrilled to be back home in Indiana furthering her Balanchine repertoire as a Company Dancer with Indianapolis Ballet for the 2019/2020 season!
+Over her career, Indiana has developed a special love for George Balanchine’s works, performing in Jewels, Stars & Stripes, Valse Fantaisie, Theme & Variations, Bugaku, Serenade, The Four Temperaments and Raymonda Variations.
+She is thrilled to be back home in Indiana furthering her Balanchine repertoire as a Company Dancer with Indianapolis Ballet!

 Note: Indiana is currently taking a leave of absence from Indianapolis Ballet for the 2020/21 Season.